-In the mid-1950s when I was living in Montreal, Quebec, my parents sent me (and my siblings) to the Montreal Botanical Gardens, where they had programs for children to learn about plants and so-called ‘weeds’, how to grow veggies and learning about common insects.
+In the mid-1950s when I was living in Montreal, Quebec, my parents sent me (and my siblings) to the Montreal Botanical Gardens, where they had programs for children to learn about plants and so-called ‘weeds’, how to grow veggies and basic facts about common insects.

 This is how one day I brought home a Monarch caterpillar and some Common Milkweed leaves, to raise it into a butterfly.
 I put it in a shoebox with a screen on top, and when it turned into a chrysalis, I left it on top of the curtain valence in my bedroom.

 When it turned into a butterfly, I pinned it into an insect box and brought it back to the Montreal Botanical Garden for their insect collection.

 I remember being fascinated by the beauty of the chrysalis as much as that of the butterfly that came out of it – its light green color, and especially its ‘necklace’ of golden dots.
 Those images got imprinted in my memory.

 REPEAT – This experience had a lasting impact on my life, and I always wished I could repeat it some day.
 It finally happened when I started this current garden in 2006, when I immediately planted Butterfly Milkweed in the hope of attracting Monarch butterflies, followed by Swamp Milkweed two years after.